 RELATED PARTY TRANSACTIONS

-Your Company has not accepted any deposits within themeaning of Section 73 of the Companies Act 2013 and the Companies (Acceptance ofDeposits) Rules 2014.
+During the year under review your Company has not accepted any deposits within themeaning of Section 73 of the Companies Act 2013 and the Companies (Acceptance ofDeposits) Rules 2014.

 LOANS SECURITIES OR INVESTMENTS

-During the year under report the Company has not provided any Loans guarantees andsecurities under section 186 of the Companies Act 2013.
+During the year under review the Company has not provided any Loans guarantees andsecurities under section 186 of the Companies Act 2013.
 The details of investments areprovided in the schedules to the financial statements.

 EXTRACT OF THE ANNUAL RETURN

-No qualification adverse remarks or disclaimer have been made by the StatutoryAuditors with regard to the financial statements for the financial year 2016-17.
+No qualification adverse remarks or disclaimer have been made by the StatutoryAuditors with regard to the financial statements for the financial year 2018-19.
 TheStatutory Auditors of the Company have not reported any fraud as specified under Section143(12) of the Companies Act 2013.

 INDIAN ACCOUNTING STANDARDS